HilaEyal23/assembler/README.md

 ### *How To Use?*
-*First downlode the project and make some assembly files with an `.as` extension.
-Then open the terminal and use the commans "make" in order to complie the project:*
+*First download the project and make some assembly files with an `.as` extension.
+Then open the terminal and use the commands "make" in order to compile the project:*
 ```C
 > make
 ```
-*<br /> Once compilation succseed, you may run the program on your assembly files by using this command in the terminal:*
+*<br /> Once compiled successfully, you may run the program on your assembly files by using this command in the terminal:*
 ```C
 > ./assembler fileName
 ```